Assistant Secretary of the Treasury for International Finance and Development

 The Deputy Under Secretary / Designated Assistant Secretary of the Treasury for International Finance is a senior position within the United States Department of the Treasury responsible for advising the Secretary of the Treasury on matters of international finance and economic coordination, and overseeing U.S. participation in international financial institutions.
 The Assistant Secretary is appointed by the President and confirmed by the Senate.
-The office is currently vacant.

 Overview

 The Assistant Secretary is in charge of the Office of International Finance and Development, one of two principal components of the Office of International Affairs within the U.S. Department of the Treasury.
 He or she oversees seven deputies each with their own Deputy Assistant Secretary, over a dozen offices, and more than 100 personnel.
 Occupants also hold the rank of Deputy Under Secretary / Designated Assistant Secretary.

 Structure

 The Deputy Under Secretary / Designated Assistant Secretary reports to the Under Secretary for International Finance and oversees work by the following senior officials: